 As reflected in the WTDC-22 conference theme, the ITU Development Sector’s principal objective is to connect the unconnected with a special focus on the needs of developing countries to include Least Developing Countries (LDC), land locked developing countries (LLDCs) and Small Island Developing States (SIDSs).
 ITU-D study questions optimally will support this objective, be conducive to advancing sustainable development and align with the WSIS action lines for which the ITU has lead responsibility.
 Currently, nearly half the world’s population remains offline.
 Of those, 15 percent are offline because they lack network infrastructure and 85 percent are unconnected due to an ‘adoption’ gap: they may have access to a mobile broadband network but are not yet using broadband services or technology.
 CITEL presents this approach and proposals to focus work that can effectively address these circumstances and complement the collaborative work of all members and the BDT that occurs within ITU-D.

 STUDY GROUP 1

 MOD IAP/24A26/1

 QUESTION 1/1

-Strategies and policies for the deployment of broadband in developing countries 1
+Strategies and policies for to Deploy Broadband Networks and Technologies in Developing Countries 1

-1 Statement of the situation or problem
+Statement of the situation or problem